 SHARES– There are many schemes offered by the financial community to allow people to invest in shares, but most are set up to line the pockets of their sponsors, arrangers, managers, brokers, salesmen, advisors, lawyers, and various other financial parasites – not to mention the straight out crooks and incompetents in the business.
 I have found the following arrangement best for developing a good share portfolio to provide a balance of capital gains and dividend income:

-With this continuous purchasing of shares every two or three months, the cost of my share portfolio averages out over high-priced and low-priced market periods and I don’t have to worry about trying to buy at the ‘right’ time.
-I receive a stream of dividends every six months and this increases steadily as the number of shares in my account increases and as each company increases its dividend.
-These dividends are paid into my Investment Savings Account and as they accumulate along with the transfers from my Chequing Account, they are used to buy more shares.
-This is called ‘compounding returns’ since as time passes I earn dividends on the dividends that I have reinvested in more shares.
-In the mean time the market value of the shares in my Share and Bond Trading Account will themselves fluctuate but will most likely increase over the long term as each company grows its business, profits and dividend per share.
+With this continuous purchasing of shares every two or three months, the cost of your share portfolio averages out over high-priced and low-priced market periods and you don’t have to worry about trying to buy at the ‘right’ time.
+You would receive a stream of dividends every six months and this would increase steadily as the number of shares in your account increases and as each company increases its dividend.
+These dividends would be paid into your Investment Savings Account and as they accumulate along with the transfers from your Chequing Account, they are used to buy more shares.
+This is called ‘compounding returns’ since as time passes you will earn dividends on the dividends that you have reinvested in more shares.
+In the mean time the market value of the shares in your Share and Bond Trading Account will themselves fluctuate, but will most likely increase over the long term as each company grows its business, profits and dividend per share.
 Some experts would argue this kind of portfolio is not diversified enough to avoid a major crises in the Australian banking industry.
-But I’m ok with spreading my risk over the three industry leaders since their customers are in many different businesses and each bank’s risks are closely monitored by the Australian banking regulators.
+But you would be spreading your risk over the three industry leaders whose customers are in many different businesses and each bank’s risks are closely monitored by the Australian banking regulators.
 Many of their customers are located around the world which spreads their risks further.

-All of the above also applies to the purchase of Canadian shares but with some small differences in the details.
-As a Canadian citizen and resident, in Canada I deal with Scotiabank’s wholly-owned subsidiary Scotia iTRADE, a discount broker that offers a Cash Share Account which is the equivalent of ANZ Bank’s Investment Savings Account and its Share and Bond Trading Account, combined.
-I have Scotiabank transfer money automatically each two weeks from my Chequing Account to my Cash Share Account, and when the balance builds up I go on-line and buy shares in the top three Canadian banks – Royal Bank of Canada, Toronto Dominion Bank, and The Bank of Nova Scotia (Scotiabank) – in exactly the same way I buy shares in the Australian banks.
-Again, as the cash from my Chequing Account and the dividends from the shares I purchase accumulate in my Scotia iTRADE Cash Share Account and are used to buy more shares, my returns compound.
-The shares of the three Canadian banks I buy currently pay dividends each quarter equal to about 3.5% pa of their cost (July 9, 2010).
-As with the Australian banks, at the time I write this these major Canadian banks are well managed, capitalized and regulated, and are representative of the strong Canadian economy and currency.
-Their business lines and assets are diversified in the same fashion as the Australian banks, with growing assets and profits.
-They also pay increasing dividends which are well protected with dividend payouts typically just less than half their profits.
+As the cash from my Chequing Account and the dividends from the shares I purchase accumulate in my Scotia iTRADE Cash Share Account and are used to buy more shares, my returns compound.
+These three Canadian banks currently pay dividends each quarter equal to around 3.5% p.a. of their current valuations.
+At the time I write this, these banks are well managed, capitalized, and regulated, and are representative of the strong Canadian economy and currency.
+Their business lines and assets are diversified, with growing assets and profits.
+Their dividends increase over time, and are well protected with dividend payouts typically just less than half their profits.
 If you are a Canadian resident you can open a Scotia iTrade Cash Share Account at http://www.scotiabank.com/itrade/en/0,,3766,00.html.

 By holding shares in a relatively small number of high profile companies in one industry I can keep up-to-date on their financial soundness and profitability by following their coverage in the financial press and reviewing their interim and annual published financial reports.
-I intend to hold these six stocks through good and poor economic cycles and the related share price fluctuations as long as they remain financially strong with increasing revenues, profits and dividends – the hallmark of “great stocks”.
-Recent developments in the financial technology (“Fintech”) sector will though need to be closely watched.
+I intend to hold these three Canadian stocks through good and poor economic cycles and the related share price fluctuations as long as they remain financially strong with increasing revenues, profits, and dividends – the hallmark of “great stocks”.
+Recent developments in the financial technology (“Fintech”) sector will, though, need to be closely watched.